|

 parents were asked about the patients’ diets as infants, including

+how long they were breast-fed only.
 People who were fed cereals in the first three months after

 birth were six times more likely to later suffer from grass-pollen